-As part of the upcoming Royal Tour of Australia, The Duke of Sussex, a serviceman himself, will be joined by his wife the Duchess of Sussex, as the couple learn about the history of the Z Special Unit.
-A personal interest to Harry, particularly with his patronage of the Invictus Games in Sydney, the visit will shine a light on the island's secret military connections, in a show of support for Australia's veterans.
+As part of the Royal Tour of Australia, The Duke of Sussex, a serviceman himself, learned about the history of the Z Special Unit.
+A personal interest to Harry, particularly with his patronage of the Invictus Games in Sydney, the visit has shined a light on the island's secret military connections, in a show of support for Australia's veterans.

 During World War II more than 900 men gathered on the western side of Fraser Island to complete a series of top secret, high-level training missions for the Australian Army.

 The men, who became known as the Z Special Unit, trained in the island's bush, beaches and sub-tropical rainforests and essentially formed part of Australia's first Special Forces.

 Known only to the Prime Minister and High Command, the Z Unit completed more than 260 operations behind enemy lines during the war.